n-jcbz/NA2FLAC/CONTRIBUTING.md

 ---

 ## License & attribution
 By contributing, you agree to license your work under the repo license.
-Respect third-party licenses — keep license files in `dependencies/licenses`.
+Respect third-party licenses — keep license files in `licenses`.

 ---